TianZonglin/Ubuntu-Installog/README.md

 export LD_LIBRARY_PATH=/usr/local/lib:/usr/local/cuda/lib64/
 ```

-Now cuda installation is finished, actually with samples' test, we can also make sure that the GPU driver worked well.
+Now cuda installation is finished, actually, with samples' test, we can also make sure that the GPU driver worked well.

 ### 4. install GL stuff